KOBALT

 He studied at the Conservatory of Parma with Roberto Cappello and Francesco Guideri.
 He graduated with honors at the Conservatory of Italian Switzerland in the class of Anna Kravtchenko.
 He studied also with Leonid Margarius at the Academy of Imola and with Alberto Miodini in Parma.
 He won the first prize at the Giovannini Competition in Reggio Emilia and the Prix du Jeune Jury (Lausanne) at the CIML in Lausanne.
 He has an intense concert activity with particular attention to chamber music.
 He has performed in important concert institutions in Italy and abroad such as the Teatro Olimpico in Vicenza, the Misano Piano Festival, in duo with Roberto Cappello (Busoni Prize 1976), the Trimontiada Festival, Amici della Musica in Padua, the Mozarteum in Salzburg, the Hall del Lac in Lugano and others.

-The Kobalt Trio, formed by Irenè Fiorito (violin), Lorenzo Guida (cello) and Riccardo Ronda (piano), was born in 2022 at the Conservatorio della Svizzera Italiana in Lugano, studying chamber music with Pavel Berman.
-From 2022 to 2024 they attended the Perosi Academy in Biella in the class of the Parma Trio, winning two scholarships.
-The Trio is currently studying at the CRR in Paris under the guidance of the Wanderer Trio.
-The Kobalt Trio attended prestigious masterclass with Misha Maisky, Olivier Charlier, Emmanuel Strosser, Claire Désert, Lise Berthaud, Simone Gramaglia, Eckart Runge, Antonio Valentino and Oliver Wille, receiving unanimous certificates of esteem.
+The Kobalt Trio, formed by Irenè Fiorito (violin), Lorenzo Guida (cello), and Riccardo Ronda (piano), was founded in 2021 at the Conservatorio della Svizzera Italiana in Lugano, studying chamber music with Pavel Berman.
+From 2022 to 2024, they attended the Accademia Perosi in Biella in the class of the Trio di Parma, winning two scholarships.
+The Trio is currently studying at the École Normale in Paris under the guidance of the Trio Wanderer.
+The Kobalt Trio has completed masterclasses with Misha Maisky, Olivier Charlier, Emmanuel Strosser, Claire Désert, Lise Berthaud, Simone Gramaglia, Eckart Runge, Antonio Valentino, and Oliver Wille, receiving unanimous acclaim.

-The Kobalt Trio has won numerous awards in national and international competitions: it was the winner of the First Absolute Prize and the Audience Award at the European Chamber Music Competition “Gasparo da Salò” in Brescia (2023); of the AMUR Competition for New Talents (2024), of the Renzo Giubergia Award (2024), of the Filippo Nicosia Chamber Music Award, winning a recording with the DaVinci Classics label (2024).
+The Kobalt Trio has won numerous awards in national and international competitions: it won the First Prize and the Audience Award at the European Chamber Music Competition “Gasparo da Salò” in Brescia (2023); the AMUR Competition for New Talents (2024), the Renzo Giubergia Award (2024), the Filippo Nicosia Chamber Music Award, winning a recording with the DaVinci Classics label (2024).

 IRENÈ FIORITO plays a Joseph Ceruti violin from 1848 kindly loaned by the ProCanale Foundation of Milan.